keitaito/KeyPathMacroTestApp/README.md

 This repo is a Xcode project that I implemented and tested out the macro.
 I changed the macro a little bit to get rid of a Xcode's warning saying unused variable by adding `__attribute__((unused))`.

+Now you can get kind of type check and auto complete.
+Bye bye string key path 👋

 ## Environment
 The Xcode project is created with Xcode Version 8.0 beta (8S128d).
 Watch out storyboard settings and Objective-C's Generics type.
 These new changes would cause this project not to be able to work on Xcode 7.